 3. Write an Introductory Overview at the Beginning of the Category

-Treat this introductory overview just like you would for posts – use bold, italic, and subheadings (H2-H3) if the content is lengthy and needs division.
+Treat this overview just like you would for posts – use bold, italic, and subheadings (H2-H3) if the content is lengthy and needs division.

 Add links to posts in the excerpt.
 Ideally, you should add links to the most popular posts or products within that category, perhaps those with the highest organic traffic.

+Note: WordPress excerpts typically strip HTML by default.
+If you want to add links inside category descriptions, make sure your theme supports HTML output or customize it accordingly.
 If the excerpt is long enough, don’t hesitate to add internal links if they’re relevant to the content.

 Take a look at the next category on Savvy Blog and see the kind of excerpt I’m talking about and the links I added.
 By the way, this category ranks first on Google for the term “WordPress site promotion.”